 Mr. Holguin has held several positions and ranks throughout his law enforcement career.
 These include crime prevention officer, police sergeant, police commander, and Assistant and Acting Chief of Police, in addition to his present position.
 He has overseen units and operations to include specialized crime response teams, accident investigations, personnel and recruiting, criminal investigations, and the Arlington Police Department’s Special Investigations Division.
 While an Assistant Chief with the University of Texas at Arlington Police Department, Mr. Holguin oversaw the Special Services Division which included the public information office, special events, personnel and hiring, training, internal affairs, parking and transportation, and technology.
 Some of Mr. Holguin’s career highlights include helping to design the first police station for the University of Texas at Brownsville, specialized assignments as an operational and incident commander to include an operation at Super Bowl XLV hosted by the City of Arlington, collaborating with the WNBA regarding safety and security measures for the Dallas Wings, and being an academy instructor.

 His service awards include the Police Officer’s Award for Bravery, the Community Service Award, and the U.T.
 System Award of Excellence.
-Mr. Holguin is also a Texas Master Peace Officer.
+In 2023, Chief Holguin was presented the Mentorship Award by the City of Kennedale.
+Chief Holguin is also a Texas Master Peace Officer.

-Mr. Holguin has been married for over 20 years and has two sons; one attends Texas Christian University and the other is a sophomore in high school.
+Mr. Holguin has been married for over 20 years and has two sons; one attends Texas Christian University, and the other is a junior in high school.